maxhaase/windows_11_security_mitigation/README.md

 # Windows 11 Security Hardening Script

 A comprehensive PowerShell script designed to enhance the security of Windows 11 systems by applying industry-standard security configurations and best practices.
+You shouldn't underestimate hardening windows, it's a hacking wet dream; this script will make it relatively harder to break into windows.

 ## 🛡️ Features